ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_tpm/instructions.md

 ## Overview

-The step by step instructions for building simple_app and running the tests are enumerated below.
+The step by step instructions for building simple_app_under_tpm and running the tests are enumerated below.
 However, to save time, we also supply two shell scripts to do this automatically.
 The shell script prepare-test.sh builds the program and support files.
 The shell script run-test.sh runs the test.